Mist Creek is a grand hike beneath Mist Mountain in Highwood, Kananaskis Country, Alberta, Canada.

 Part 1 of 2

-Throughout most of this phase of our hike, we are enclosed in dense forest on beautifully shaded trail with cascading creeks to hike beside or cross.
-Occasionally, the forest opens into densely flowered meadows which provide us with views of Mist Ridge and gauges our progress under the length of mighty Mist Mountain.
+Throughout most of this phase of the hike, the route is enclosed in dense forest on beautifully shaded trail with cascading creeks to hike beside or across.
+Occasionally, the forest opens into densely flowered meadows which provide views of Mist Ridge gauging our progress under the length of mighty Mist Mountain.

-There is also significant water running from Mist Ridge and it is periodically necessary to navigate offtrail through marsh land.
-We continue straight when a trail junction provides a branch to the right that would deliver us up onto Mist Ridge.
+There is also significant water running from Mist Ridge and it is periodically necessary to navigate off trail through marsh land.
+The hike continues straight when a trail junction provides a branch to the right that would deliver us up onto Mist Ridge.

-The following photos will provide glimpses of trail conditions and features as we hike for about 9.0 KM (5.6 miles) through the valley between Mist Mountain and Mist Ridge.
+The following photos will provide glimpses of trail conditions and features as the hike proceeds for about 9.0 KM (5⅝ miles) through the valley between Mist Mountain and Mist Ridge.